hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 --service <service> --operation <operation>  # for use_aws: allow or block an aws service
 ```

-These commands provide a clear and consistent way to manage permissions by adding the concept of "rules", i.e. allow rules and block rules:
+These commands manage "rules" that control tool permissions:
-- `allow` grants permission for a specific path, command, or AWS service operation
+- `allow` grants permission for specific paths, commands, or AWS operations
-    - The specific path/command/operation (or pattern) must match an allowed rule.
-    - If there are no allowed patterns, then nothing will pass and everything will requie confirmation.
-- `block` explicitly blocks a specific path, command, or AWS operation (overrides allow rules).
+- `block` explicitly blocks specific paths, commands, or operations (overrides allow rules)
-    - This is not required to ensure that Amazon Q prompts for a tool.
-Rather, it allows the user to configure situations such as "allow all git commands ... except git push"
-- `remove-rule` removes a rule from either the allow or block list, resetting to default behavior for that path/command/operation
+- `remove-rule` removes a rule from the allow and block lists

+The existing `/tools trust` and `/tools untrust` commands remain as shortcuts for allowing or blocking everything.

 Aligned with existing functionality, tools can be completely trusted using `/tools trust`, which would be the equivalent of allowing all paths/commands.
 Tools can also be completely untrusted using `/tools untrust`, which would be the equivalent of blocking all paths/commands.

 Note: Not all options apply to each tool.
 To make it clear to the user what sort of permissions they are granting, explicit and tool-specific options are necessary.

-## Path-Based Permissions
+### Path-Based Permissions

 Users can specify allowed and blocked paths for filesystem operations: